 Understand your local tax laws

-Tax considerations are an important factor during business planning.
-While UAE does not levy income tax, and corporate taxes are limited to a few types of companies, a non-resident entrepreneur will have to check the laws of their country of origin to see if they have to pay taxes on their corporate or personal income generated in the UAE.
+Tax considerations are an important factor while planning a business.
+While the UAE does not levy income tax and corporate taxes are limited to a few types of companies, a non-resident entrepreneur will have to check the laws of their country of origin to see if they have to pay taxes on their corporate or personal income generated in the UAE.

 The UAE has double tax agreements (DTA) with approximately 100 nations that help business owners avoid paying tax to both countries.
 The policy’s ‘tiebreaker provisions’ help determine which country is owed income tax.
 If an entrepreneur is considered a tax resident in UAE, they pay 0% income tax.

-However, it is important to note that DTAs do not apply to residents of some countries such as the USA or Australia, so it is necessary for a non-resident entrepreneur to find a trusted business setup advisor in the UAE to accurately determine which tax laws apply to them.
+However, it is important to note that DTA’s do not apply to residents of some countries such as the USA or Australia, hence it is necessary for a non-resident entrepreneur to find a trusted business setup advisor in the UAE to accurately determine which tax laws apply to them.
 Failure to do so can result in hefty penalties or even a criminal conviction.